gilearning/gilearning.github.io/_posts/2022-09-08-NestedHScore.md

 ## Example: Ordered Modal Decomposition

 We now go back to the problem that we started this page with: we would like to use the nested H-Score network to compute the modal decomposition, but wish the resulting modes to be in the standard form.
-That is, we want the selected feature functions to be orthonormal, and the modes to be in a descending order of strengths.
+That is, we want the extracted feature functions to be orthonormal, and the modes to be in a descending order of strengths.

 As we will use the nested structure repeatedly, to avoid having too many lines in our figures, we will adopt a new _concatenation_ symbol, "$+\!\!\!+$", where simply takes all the inputs to form a vector output.
 In some drawings such an operation to merge data is simply denoted by a dot in the graph, but here we use the special symbol to emphasize the change of dimensionality.
 For example, the concatenation operation in the nest H-Score network is replaced with a new figure as follows.